P2PSP/core/doc/P2PSP/TCS/README.md

 maximun buffer size constraint.
 Other factors such as the physical network topology or the packet loss ratio of the incomming peer in the pass could be also considered.
-For example, if a peer was rejected from a team because if selfish, a less demanding team could be assigned.
+For example, if a peer was rejected from a team because is selfish, a less demanding team could be assigned.
 A time-line describing the attaching process is presented next:

 ```